Mike Quill: Breaking with the CP

 The pressure on CP-led unions intensified after the end of World War II.
 These pressures fell especially hard on the TWU: the government arrested Santo for immigration law violations, and began proceedings to deport him.
 At the same time, Quill found the CP's political line increasingly hard to take, since it required him to oppose a subway fare increase that he considered necessary for wage increases in 1947, while the CP's support for the candidacy of Henry Wallace threatened to split the CIO.
 When William Z. Foster, then the general secretary of the CPUSA, told him that the party was prepared to split the CIO to form a third federation and that he might be the logical choice for its leader, Quill decided to break his ties to the CP instead.

-Quill applied the same energy to his campaign to drive his former allies out of the union that he had during the union's organizing drives of the 1930s.
-He was able to enlist new Mayor of New York City William O'Dwyer (a native of County Mayo back in Ireland), to his support, winning a large wage increase for subway workers in 1948, thus cemented his standing with the membership.
-After a few inconclusive internal battles, Quill prevailed in 1949, purging not only the officers who had opposed him, but much of the union's staff, down to its secretarial employees.
+Quill applied the same energy to his campaign to drive his former allies out of the union, that he had from the union's organizing drives of the 1930s.
+In 1948, he was able to enlist new Mayor of New York City William O'Dwyer, a native of County Mayo back in Ireland, to his support, winning a large wage increase for subway workers, cementing his standing with the membership.
+In 1949, after a few inconclusive internal battles, Quill prevailed, purging the officers who had opposed him, and much of the union's staff, down to its secretarial employees.

 Postwar years

 Unlike some others, such as Joseph Curran of the National Maritime Union, "Red Mike" Quill remained on the left within the labor movement — albeit in a political atmosphere in which the boundaries had shifted drastically during the Cold War — after his split with the CP.
 Quill was the most vocal opponent within the CIO of its merger with the AFL, attacking it for "racism, racketeering and raids".
-He and the TWU were early supporters of the civil rights movement, and Quill publicly opposed the Vietnam War in the early 1960s.
+He and the TWU were early supporters of the civil rights movement.
+In the early 1960s, Quill publicly opposed the Vietnam War.

-Quill and the TWU became even more important figures in New York City politics in the 1950s.
-He was a key supporter of Robert F. Wagner, Jr.'s campaign for mayor of New York; Quill's former leadership of the Communist Party was repeatedly criticized during the campaign.
+In the 1950s, Quill and the TWU became even more important figures in New York City politics.
+He was a key supporter of Robert F. Wagner, Jr.'s campaign for mayor of New York.
+Quill's former leadership of the Communist Party was repeatedly criticized during the campaign.
 While his union repeatedly threatened to strike, it reached collective-bargaining agreements with the Wagner administration without ever striking.